 This apprenticeship has been designed to provide apprentices with the knowledge, skills and behaviours to apply for registration as a Biomedical Scientist working within a clinical pathology laboratory setting.

-Biomedical scientists, as Healthcare Science Practitioners (HCSPs) are responsible for the analysis of a wide range of diagnostic tests that contribute to the clinical assessment of patients for the presence of disease, the monitoring of health and the effectiveness of treatments.
-Within the clinical laboratory setting they are required to use judgement, deal with ambiguity and supervise the training of trainee practitioners and the Healthcare science support workforce.
+Biomedical scientists, as Healthcare Science Practitioners are responsible for the analysis of a wide range of diagnostic tests that contribute to the clinical assessment of patients for the presence of disease, the monitoring of health and the effectiveness of treatments.
+Within the clinical laboratory setting they are required to practice autonomously, use scientific and clinical judgement, and deal with ambiguity.
+Their work impacts directly on safe and effective patient care, and they contribute to the supervision and training of trainee practitioners and the pathology support workforce.

 On successful completion of the course apprentices will be awarded a BSc (Hons) Healthcare Science in either Blood Sciences, Genetic Sciences, Cellular Sciences or Infection Sciences depending upon the host laboratory.